 Virgin Gorda British Virgin Islands Travel Guide

-Formed by volcanic activity and erosion over millions of years, these rock formations are the island's most famous natural attraction.
-They symbolize a geological marvel that draws visitors from across the globe.
+Formed by volcanic activity and erosion over millions of years, these rock formations are the island'the most famous natural attraction.
+They represent a geological marvel that draws visitors from all over the world.

-Consider booking your excursions and activities in advance, especially during peak season, through platforms like GetYourGuide.
+Consider booking your day trips and activities in advance, especially during peak season, through platforms like GetYourGuide.

-This national park encompasses the highest point on Virgin Gorda island island (1,370 feet or 418 meters).
+This national park encompasses the summit on Virgin Gorda island (1,370 feet or 418 meters).
 It features well-maintained hiking trails that wind through a dry forest ecosystem, home to various plant and bird species.

 A short, moderate hike leads to an observation tower at the summit.
 From here tower, you acquire breathtaking 360-degree views of Virgin Gorda, the surrounding BVI islands (including Tortola and Anegada), and even the USVI on a clear day.
 The climb is worth the panoramic reward.